-We do not accept tipping for our staff.
-Counselors at Camp Ramah are engaged in an important educational enterprise.
+We do not accept tipping for our staff. עוות (tzevet/staff-members) at Camp Ramah are engaged in an important educational enterprise.
 They are dedicated to this task.
 If you appreciate the service your child receives at Camp Ramah, we encourage you to make a contribution to the CRNE Scholarship Fund or Tikvah Fund in honor of a staff member.
 All staff-members are notified of such contributions.